vanderbilt-redcap/external-module-framework-docs/README.md

 [Compatibility](compatibility.md) | Making sure your module correctly specifies required REDCap & PHP versions [Internationalization Guide](i18n-guide.md) | The guide for support multiple languages within your module [Framework Versioning](versions/README.md) | The mechanism through which backward compatibility is maintained as the framework changes over time

-### How to contribute to this documentation

-These docs (as the External Module Framework itself) are very much a community effort.
-If/when you notice room for improvement, feel free to [create an issue](https://github.com/vanderbilt-redcap/external-module-framework-docs/issues/new).
-It is also highly encouraged to [fork this repo](https://github.com/vanderbilt-redcap/external-module-framework-docs/fork), make any changes you desire, then go to the `Pull Requests` tab from your fork and select `New pull request`.

-### How to contribute to the development of the EM Framework itself

-Contributions (new features, bugfixes, etc.) to the External Module Framework code repo are welcome too!
-If you would like access to that repo, ask `mark.mcever@vumc.org` for access, then read [the that repo's constribution instructions](https://github.com/vanderbilt-redcap/external-module-framework/blob/testing/CONTRIBUTING.md).

 Misc.
 Resources | Descriptions
 -|-